St. Pat's blog is a new feature that we will update regularly.

 As a rule of thumb, leasing will cost a business ~2-3 times more than owning the property.
 And this discrepancy often grows over time because when you lease, you are competing with every type of business that can use that space.
 In fact, the Austin Homebrew Supply building is leased to a company that sells "slime boxes" which I had never heard of until last week.

 Photo at Austin's first microbrewery Celis Brewery.
 I'm on the left toasting Pierre Celis.
 Front row: Bill Forester in the middle (Waterloo, Texas first brewpub).
 Davis Tucker left (Coppertank, Texas' second brewpub).
 Back right corner is Mike Mchone, Balconos Red Granite Brewery, Austin's second brewery.
-Photo was taken by Austin Home and Garden magazine, ~1995.
+Photo was taken by Austin Home and Garden magazine, late 1994.

 In the early 90's, interest rates were high and Celis simply took on debt at a high interest rate.
 Celis sold a majority share to Miller in late 90's and Miller closed it in 2000.
 Waterloo and Coppertank leased large spaces in downtown Austin around 1992-3.
 Downtown began to boom and they got hit with huge lease increases years later and could not survive.